naotoyamaguchi/alexa-lambda-deployment/README.md

 Enter the Role Name.
 From the Policy templates list, select Simple Microservice permissions.

 #### Make note of the Amazon Resource Name (ARN) for your new Lambda function.
 The ARN is displayed in the upper-right corner of the function page.
+COPY this somewhere, we will need it on one of the final steps.

-### Creating a New Skill for the Sample on the Developer Portal
+## Creating a New Skill on the Developer Portal

 - Register a new Alexa skill on the developer portal.
 - For details, see Registering and Managing Custom Skills in the Developer Portal.